 As it turns out, an anthropomorphized command center is an inefficient design, especially in light of advanced technologies like cloud computing.
 The transmission of information between humans, be it through speech or gestures, is remarkably slow.
 "We communicate only at around ten bits per second of information," Pratt said.
 "The last time you checked how fast your internet connection was at home, I hope it was faster than ten bits per second."

-Rather than have the computing take place inside the robot, Pratt said a more efficient design is cloud robotics.
+Rather than have the computing take place inside the robot, Pratt said a more efficient design is cloud-based robotics.
 The mechanical brain operates in the cloud so that it can take advantage of greater storage, communication and computational power.
 Doing so enables what the automotive industry refers to as fleet learning -- when one robot learns something, the cloud enables a network effect so that all robots learn the same thing, according to Pratt.

 Artificial intelligence (AI) is already benefitting from internet-related technologies.
 Machine learning applications rely on enormous data sets created by mobile devices, internet connectivity and social media.
 Because of access to billions of images, for example, object recognition technology can now function at near human-level accuracy.
 "These algorithms have been around for decades," Pratt said.
 "But what's changed is the computing caught up, the data caught up and the internet caught up, and suddenly, it was possible to show how good they were."

-The robotics field could reap similar advances with cloud robotics, which has the potential to spark "hyper-exponential growth of capability," Pratt said.
-Translation: When cloud robotics takes root, the robotics field will experience advances at a faster pace than Moore's Law, a term that refers to chip performance doubling every 18 months.
+The robotics field could reap similar advances with cloud-based robotics, which has the potential to spark "hyper-exponential growth of capability," Pratt said.
+Translation: When cloud-based robotics takes root, the robotics field will experience advances at a faster pace than Moore's Law, a term that refers to chip performance doubling every 18 months.
 "It's going to be more like a snap," Pratt said.
 "Suddenly, the machines will be quite good at what they do."

 Sensors vs. maps